sarahhcheng/CPSC-210-Project/README.md

 This application will save me a lot of time, being easy to use and time efficent.

-In this application, *the user will be able to*:
+## User Stories
-- Create and write their own recipes to add to their collection
+- As a user, I want to create and write my own recipes to add to my recipe book
-- Search or view a list of the current recipes in the collection
+- As a user, I want to search or view a list of the current recipes in my book
-- Select a recipe in the list to read and/or edit
+- As a user, I want to be able to select a specific recipe in the list to read and/or edit
-- Sort the recipes by categories.
-For instance, apple pie will be organized in the baking category
+- As a user, I want to sort the recipes by categories.
+For instance, apple pie will be organized in the baking category.